equatorial guinea

 Reports of foiled coup attempts surface periodically in Equatorial Guinea.
 These reports are difficult to confirm.
 Equatorial Guinea has an active opposition-in-exile, although they likely lack the capability to destabilize the country from abroad.

 Incidents of offshore piracy continue to occur in Equatorial Guinea's territorial waters and pose the greatest threat to oil company operations.
-Two incidents of piracy were recorded in EG’s territorial waters in December 2022.
+Although piracy levels have plummeted in the Gulf of Guinea in recent years, isolated incidents continue in the waters of Equatorial Guinea.

 healthcare infrastructure and disease risks